 A: Oh Jim!
 We’ve overslept, wake up!
 It’s nearly 8 o’clock.
 I’ve missed the 7.30 train.

 A: Well, there’s a fast train at 9 o’clock, and a slow one at 9.15.
 But it doesn’t get to London before 12 o’clock and that’s too late.

 B: Shall I drive you to the station?
 Would that possibly help?

-A: John, have you packed the sleeping bags?
+A: John, have you packed everything?

 B: Yes, I have.
 And Liz, are Peter and Mary going to join us?

-B: Hmm, is Alex going with them?
+B: Is Alex going with them?

 A: No, he’s going sightseeing in Paris.
-And then he’s flying to New York to do some shopping.
+And then, he’s flying to New York to do some shopping.

 B: I can’t understand that.
 I wouldn’t enjoy going on holiday with thousands of other people.